Spread betting what is it and how does it work?

 • To verify your account, you’ll need to submit a few documents for review.

-• Once your account is approved, you can go ahead and fund it using your preferred method.
+• Once your account is approved, you can go ahead and deposit funds using your preferred method.
 We accept various popular payment methods, which you can view on your account.

 • Now you’re all set to start spread betting through Trade Nation, regulated and authorised by the UK’s Financial Conduct Authority (FCA).